 Which mudra is associated with each position?

-Typically speaking, any mudra can be performed with palms facing up or down.
-It all boils down to your intention, your mood, and your need.
+Typically, any mudra can be performed with either palms facing up or down.
+The choice depends on your intention, mood, and current needs.

 Even though almost all mudras are performed with palms facing upwards, some mudras often use the palms down technique.